-- Submit a completed “Initial Advanced Practice License with or without Prescriptive Authority Application” and pay the fee of fifty dollars.
+- Submit a completed “Initial Advanced Practice License with or without Prescriptive Authority Application” and pay the fee listed on the form.

 - Submit a completed transcript with degree posted from an accredited graduate level advanced practice registered nurse program which includes evidence of completion of advanced pharmacotherapy, physical assessment, and pathophysiology.

-- Provide evidence of completion of thirty contact hours of education or equivalent in pharmacotherapy related to the applicant’s scope of advanced practice that:
+- Provide evidence of completion of 30 contact hours of education or equivalent in pharmacotherapy related to the applicant’s scope of advanced practice that:

 - Have been obtained within a three-year period of time immediately prior to the date of application for prescriptive authority; or